 “Well clearly I wasn’t serious,” Gryffin said, looking annoyed at Rose’s orders.
 “Killing is illegal.
 I’m not trying to go to Azkaban.”

-Molly rolled her eyes at Gryffin’s words and then clapped her hand against forehead.
+Molly rolled her eyes at Gryffin’s words and then clapped her hand against her forehead.
 “You are an idiot.”

 “And you’re a miserable old wench,” Gryffin shot back.
 “I’d say I got the better end of the deal.”